Caltrain: South of Gilroy extension

 This project depends on state and federal funding availability, a possible local sales tax measure, and an agreement with Union Pacific, the owner of the Salinas-to-Gilroy tracks and right-of-way.
 This project is managed by TAMC, who released the Final Environment Impact Report (EIR) for this project in 2006.
 This would complement another plan to re-establish rail service last provided by Southern Pacific's Del Monte Express which operated between Monterey and San Francisco.

 In 2009, Caltrain requested that TAMC approach other train operators.
 TAMC subsequently opened discussions with the Capitol Corridor Joint Powers Authority and the Caltrans Division of Rail to extend Capitol Corridor service south from San Jose to Salinas using the same routing and stations.
 The switch to Capitol Corridor was cited as an advantage, since CCJPA had experience with commuter trains sharing service on Union Pacific-owned freight right-of-way.
 Two Capitol Corridor trains would originate from Salinas in the mornings and run through to San Jose and on to Sacramento, with two evening trains making the return trip south to Salinas.

 By 2016, plans had shifted in favor of Amtrak California's Capitol Corridor to be the service extended to Salinas station.
 However, with the awarding of Road Repair and Accountability Act funds in 2018, it was revealed that Caltrain again would operate to Salinas as the first commuter rail service with Capitol Corridor service to follow later.
-As of March 2020, two daily Caltrain round trips are planned to begin in 2022 after the completion of the Salinas layover facility and trackwork at Gilroy.
-Future phases will add stations at Pajaro/Watsonville and Castroville, with the potential for up to six daily round trips.
+As of March 2020, two daily Caltrain round trips were planned to begin in 2022 after the completion of the Salinas layover facility and trackwork at Gilroy.
+Future phases are proposed to add stations at Pajaro/Watsonville and Castroville, with the potential for up to six daily round trips.